emmercm/www/src/projects.md

 ## [SharkScout](https://github.com/hammerhead226/SharkScout)

-A [Python](https://www.python.org/) ([CherryPy](https://cherrypy.org/), [ws4py](https://ws4py.readthedocs.io/en/latest/), [Genshi](https://genshi.edgewall.org/)) and [MongoDB](https://www.mongodb.com/)\-based web app for both quantitative and qualitative [competition scouting](http://www.team358.org/files/scouting/).
+A Python (`CherryPy`, `ws4py`, `Genshi`) and MongoDB-based web app for both quantitative and qualitative [competition scouting](http://www.team358.org/files/scouting/).
 Used by [The Hammerheads (226)](http://hammerhead226.org/) in the 2017 and 2018 competition seasons.

 Built with unreliable client connections as a primary concern, the app makes use of front-end caching and background syncing with web sockets.
-Designed to make use of official team and event data from [The Blue Alliance](https://www.thebluealliance.com/), there is very little work is required to get started.
+Designed to make use of official team and event data from [The Blue Alliance](https://www.thebluealliance.com/), there is very little work required to get started.

 ## [SharkCV](https://github.com/hammerhead226/SharkCV)

+A Python and OpenCV\-based vision processing framework designed to run on a coprocessor.
+Used by [The Hammerheads (226)](http://hammerhead226.org/) in the 2016 competition season.

+Similar to the [GRIP](https://wpiroboticsprojects.github.io/GRIP) and [Limelight](https://limelightvision.io/) software, SharkCV was designed to abstract away most of the OpenCV complexity so configuration can be fast and easy.
+Unlike other hardware solutions, SharkCV running on a coprocessor such as a Raspberry Pi gives many different options for both input and output sources.